From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Federated Multi-Agent Deep Reinforcement Learning Framework

 The objective of policy learning is to develop an optimal policy $\pi_{\theta_i}^*$ that maps sequences to actions to maximize the objective function as

 where $J(\theta_i)$ is the expected long-term cumulative reward of agent $i$, defined as

 where $d^{\pi_{\theta_i}}$ is the state distribution under policy $\pi_{\theta_i}$.

 Each agent stores its local experience tuples $(o_t^i, a_t^i, r_t^i, o_{t+1}^i)$ in a buffer $\mathcal{D}_i$.
-After collecting sufficient experience, the agent performs a policy gradient update.
-The gradient of the function should be calculated with respect to as follows:
+After collecting sufficient experience, the agent performs a policy gradient update, which adjusts the policy network's parameters $\theta_i$ in the direction that increases the expected reward.
+The gradient of the function should be calculated with respect to as follows

 where $\nabla_{\theta_i} \log \pi_{\theta_i}(a_t^i | o_t^i)$ is the score function that measures how much the policy changes with respect to the action taken.
 This gradient can be estimated using Monte Carlo sampling or temporal difference methods.